rocky-linux/documentation/docs/guides/contribute/rockydocs_webdev_v2.md

 * The instructions in this guide are **NOT** a prerequisite for Rocky documentation Authors/Content contributors
 * The entire environment runs in a Podman container and so you'll need Podman properly setup on your local machine
 * The container is built on top of the official Rocky Linux 9.1 docker image available here https://hub.docker.com/r/rockylinux/rockylinux
-* The container keeps the documentation content (guides, books, images and so on) separate from the web engine (mkdocs)
+* The container keeps the documentation content separate from the web engine (mkdocs)
 * The container starts a local web server listening on port 8001.